 On the table, I have Crelong Media (my agency and all the contracts that go with it), LinkedIn Personal Branding, Toasting Failure Podcast, the Roamographer brand (this blog, Instagram, TikTok, YouTube…) and taking care of myself in general… I already think the plate is too full.
 Maybe this blog is too much, and I should make video updates on TikTok, Instagram and YouTube.
 But people also want to read this instead…I don’t know.

 But still, if you do feel I should get this blog up and running again, sharing my life story, travel photography, and videography with you all, send me a message on Instagram and tell me what you ACTUALLY want me to talk about more.
-That’s why I decided to first write this 2023 personal recap.
+That’s why I decided first to write this 2023 personal recap.
 You heard me right.
 SEND ME A MESSAGE ON INSTAGRAM.
 I’ll read it carefully.
-Feel free to share your thoughts with me whether you are a friend reading this or a stranger.
+Feel free to share your thoughts with me, whether you are a friend reading this or a stranger.
 And I’ll see where to focus my energy next.
 If I start this blog again, I’ll do it the best I can, trying to get at least one piece out weekly.
-Your sort of “weekly update” from yours truly (And maybe some other cosmographers out there who might want to share their stories of travel and life.
-I’m still open to collaborations.)
+Your sort of “weekly update” from yours truly (And maybe some other Roamographers out there who might want to share their stories of travel and life.
+I’m open to collaborations.)

 I realized that if anything is worth doing, you should do it consistently.
 Once a week or once a month.
 But I already know that once a month, with today’s average attention span at an all-time low, is enough to be forgotten.

-I used to finish my articles with “One nice thing that happened to me” or a thing I did from my list of “Stuff to do before I die that makes me happy”.
+I used to finish my articles with “One nice thing that happened to me” or a thing I did from my list of “Stuff to do before I die that makes me happy.”
 I want to create another ending that you might find… Useful?
 Informative?
 Or maybe just force myself to read books and tell you which book I am reading now?
 Or what am I watching now?

 Regardless, I’ll still be the same old me.
 Chaotic, stressful, but still and always, your friend.